Blog

 From the Bench to the Backend: How LigoLab Turns Previous Lab Experience Into Chief Informatics Officer-Level Insight for Its Customers

-At LigoLab, building advanced laboratory information systems (LIS software) has never been just about the technology - it has and continues to be about engineering and supporting modern pathology lab software solutions backed by key personnel who’ve lived the life and fully understand the frenetic pace of medical lab environments.
+At LigoLab, building advanced laboratory information systems (LIS software) has never been just about the technology; it has always been about engineering and supporting modern clinical and pathology lab software solutions backed by key personnel who've lived the life and fully understand the frenetic pace of medical lab environments.

-Many LigoLab team members bring direct clinical and anatomic pathology lab experience to their roles.
-Whether they worked as accessioners, techs, or IT and LIS admins, their hands-on familiarity with lab operations has become a major differentiator customers appreciate and value because that’s not the norm among other leading laboratory information system companies that are all about the LIS software but lack understanding, empathy, and support for lab professionals.
+Many LigoLab team members bring direct clinical and pathology lab experience to their roles.
+Whether they worked as accessioners, techs, or IT and LIS admins, their hands-on familiarity with lab operations has become a major differentiator that customers appreciate and value, because that's not the norm among other leading laboratory information system companies that are all about the LIS software but lack understanding, empathy, and genuine support for lab customers.

 This unique insight into working in a lab enables the LigoLab team to deliver what amounts to Chief Informatics Officer-level guidance and strategic value to its laboratory customers.
-It allows the LIS company to move beyond the traditional vendor role and operate more like a strategic partner who understands the clinical, operational, and business realities that labs face.
+It enables the LIS company to move beyond traditional vendor roles and operate more like a strategic partner that understands the clinical, operational, and business realities of today’s labs.

-With this valuable experience embedded across multiple departments, LigoLab helps its customers navigate complexity and make smarter decisions that positively impact their operations and business success.
+With this valuable experience embedded across multiple departments, LigoLab helps its customers navigate complexity and make smarter decisions that positively impact their operations and medical laboratory profit.

 A Deep Understanding of the Lab Environment